padmavc-zz/LogicAppsEipRepo/logic-apps-edifact-decode.md

 ### Prerequisites

 * An Azure account; you can create a [free account](https://azure.microsoft.com/free)

-* An integration account is required to use Decode EDIFACT message connector.
-See details on how to create an [integration account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and [EDIFACT agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-edifact/) to it.
+* An Integration Account is required to use Decode EDIFACT message connector.
+See details on how to create an [Integration Account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and [EDIFACT agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-edifact/) to it.

 ###Connect to Decode EDIFACT Message using the following steps: